Datalynx company logo

 Additional Details relating to the Baseline Emissions calculations.

 During our annual review of 2021, we noted that an error was made when interpreting our calculations of electricity use by our servers.
-We have therefore reduced our baseline figure for 2019, and our figure for 2020.
-(This, of course, makes our targets a little more rigorous.)
+We therefore reduced our baseline figure for 2019, and our figure for 2020.
+(This, of course, made our targets a little more rigorous.)

-Because our team is highly specialist, many reside a considerable distance from our office, or from other work locations.
+Many of our team reside a considerable distance from our work locations and clients.
 For this reason, travel is another significant source of emissions.
 We have taken account of vehicle type when calculating total emissions; these are based on actual mileages for business travel and on estimates based on postcodes and Google Maps’ recommended routes for commutes for which no accurate data were available.
+During 2023, travel has generally increased, though commuting remains very low, and is expected to remain well below 2019 figures in the long term.

 Baseline year emissions: